Height and Distance Question Types, Formulas, Short Tricks and Tips

 • Logical sequencing of given data

-Why Is Height and Distance Important in Competitive Exams?
+Why is Height and Distance Important in Competitive Exams?

 Height and Distance is a high-scoring topic because it often appears as a single, straightforward question in the Quantitative Aptitude section.